fdformula/MathlyLua/README.md

   F1               to open help document on current Lua/mathly function

-  F2               to start Lua interpreter with mathly loaded Ctrl-,           to run Lua command on current line in the editor Ctrl-.           to run all Lua script in the editor (HTML file? open it in a browser)
+  F2               to start Lua interpreter with mathly loaded Ctrl-,           to run selected Lua code or the command on current line in the editor Ctrl-.           to run all Lua script in the editor (HTML file? open it in a browser)

-  Ctrl-Alt-Space   to trigger auto lexical completion Shift-Alt-Space  to trigger auto text completion (Ctrl-p d, load an English dictionary as part of the text)
+  Ctrl-Alt-Space   to trigger auto (Lua/mathly) lexical completion Shift-Alt-Space  to trigger auto text completion (Ctrl-p d, load an English dictionary as part of the text)
 ```
 `F2`, `Ctrl-,`, and `Ctrl-.` work with Bash, Julia, Octave, Python, R, Ruby, and some other languages with interactive REPL terminal.